Application Requirements and Procedure for the M.Sc. Physics programs

 Starting the Master's program in advance makes sense, when you have already finished the Bachelor's degree, but you did not receive the final documents yet.
 If you still have to take exams for your Bachelor's degree, it is not recommended to start the Master's programm, especially if you have to take the exams in another university.

 An admission to one of our Master's programs can be transfered to a future application for the same program.
+But you must not forget to re-apply for a later semester.

 Early application to avoid visa problems